How to Write a Top Project Specification

 • Tech stack-related info.

-The benefit of preparing the specification quickly is that you can share it with your colleagues and your dev team, and get a lot of feedback and additional questions, so it will be much easier for you to write the next version, spending the same one to two hours.
+The benefit of preparing the project spec quickly is that you can share it with your colleagues and your dev team, and get a lot of feedback and additional questions, so it will be much easier for you to write the next version, spending the same one to two hours.

 Usually, the second version of the specification is good enough to start the project, though you might want to go into more detail and iterate more.